-At 5 o’clock two to five men entered a streetcar on the King Street line, and sat among the white customers.
+At 5 o’clock two to five African American men entered a streetcar on the King Street line, and sat among the white customers.
 Conductor Rivers explained the rules of the company and that he had the right to forcibly remove them, yet the men did not move.

 Rivers called the police, but they also failed to remove the men.

-Learn about more early street car protests in “Right to Ride: Streetcar Boycotts and African American Citizenship in the Era of Plessy v.
-Ferguson” by award-winning historian Blair M. Kelley.
+Learn about more early street car protests in Right to Ride: Streetcar Boycotts and African American Citizenship in the Era of Plessy v.
+Ferguson by award-winning historian Blair M. Kelley.

 In a related article, read “Winning the Right to Ride: How D.C.’s streetcars became an early battleground for post-emancipation civil rights” by Kate Masur via Slate.